spectrocloud/librarium/docs/docs-content/workspace/workspace.md

 ## Visibility and Insights

-Workspaces enhance operational visibility and provide actionable insights through:
+Workspaces enhance operational visibility and provide actionable insights

 - **Workload Visibility**: A centralized workload browser aggregates and displays workloads (pods, deployments, jobs, stateful sets, etc.) across all namespaces and clusters in the workspace.